core-wg/resource-directory/point-to-point-responses.md

 response:

 No, it isn't.
-Fixed in https://github.com/core-wg/resource-directory/pull/277 @@@merge.
+Fixed in https://github.com/core-wg/resource-directory/pull/277.

 >    While the link targets in this discovery step are often expressed in
 >    path-absolute form, this is not a requirement.
 Clients of the RD